opalmer/pyfarm/docs/source/design/client-server_assignment_fallback_behaviors.rst

 fallback can vary.

 Generally speaking each agent should:
-    * ask dns to resolve the master hostname alias (ex. pyfarm-master)
+    * ask DNS to resolve the master hostname alias (ex. pyfarm-master)
-    * on failure contact dns again till we exhaust all master addresses before falling back to self assignment (if enabled in the configuration)
+    * on failure contact DNS again till we exhaust all master addresses before falling back to self assignment (if enabled in the configuration)
 .. image:: img/client-server_assignment_behaviors_01.png